 What’s the best diet to get rid of stubborn belly fat?
 It depends on your discipline level, commitment, and budget.
-The following diets are incredibly effective if you’re trying to burn fat off your stomach, but they all have their pros and cons including the cost involved.
+The following diets are incredibly effective if you’re trying to lose stubborn belly fat, but they all have their pros and cons including the cost involved.

 Each diet is ranked on difficulty with a 10 requiring the most discipline.

 You’re asked to avoid all bread, grains, and sugar.
 You can eat a wide variety of protein, fruit and vegetables.
 The success of this diet has made pre-packaged Paleo compliant foods available to purchase.
 While there’s quite a bit of cooking fresh foods on this diet, there are now Paleo friendly “food in a box” sold in stores that you can stock in your pantry.